top of page

 The Book

-For over 60 years the C. W. Anderson Estate has successfully managed the legacy of Billy and Blaze.
-Even though the prolific author wrote many other books on subjects from architecture to Greek sculpture, only the famous Billy and Blaze series weathered the changing moods of society and is still in print today.
-Imagine that!
+For more than 60 years, the C. W. Anderson Estate has helped preserve the legacy of Billy and Blaze.
+Anderson wrote and illustrated many books on subjects ranging from architecture to Greek sculpture, but the Billy and Blaze series remains his best-known work and continues to find new generations of readers.

 As the project moves along we'd like to be able to contact you with updates and links for production diaries.